Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

 Before moving on to the last part of our empirical analysis, we briefly summarize the findings so far.
-The applications of this section have provided evidence -- both in statistical and in economic terms -- that zombification, and in particular zombie-lending, is a phenomenon that is not to be dismissed as non-existent in the U.S. economy.
-It is primarily small- and medium-sized healthy companies that are exposed to the negative spillovers of granting credit to non-viable firms.
-Furthermore, different metrics of performance respond to different forms of zombie-lending: $TFP$ is susceptible to zombie-lending activities by both banks and capital markets in the form of both short- and longer-term debt.
-In contrast, capital-growth is only sensitive to zombie-lending in the form of longer-term financing in the form of bonds and notes.
+The applications of this section have revealed statistically and economically significant spillovers of zombie-lending on the performance of non-zombies.
+Yet, the effects -- found under our specification -- are most prominent for $TFP$ and are only marginally emerging for investment and employment-growth.
+Still, this leads us to conclude that zombification is a phenomenon that is not to be dismissed as non-existent in the U.S. economy.
+It is, however, primarily small- and medium-sized healthy companies that are exposed to the negative spillovers of granting credit to non-viable firms.
+Furthermore, different metrics of performance respond to different forms of zombie-lending: $TFP$ is susceptible to zombie-lending activities by both banks and capital markets by means of short- and longer-term debt.
+In contrast, capital-growth is only sensitive to zombie-lending in the form of longer-term financing through bonds and notes.
 Short-term financing and banks' engagement in zombie-lending does not seem to matter from a statistical point of view.
-Again, employment-growth shows the opposite characteristics, with the negative spillover emerging exclusively via the bank-lending channel in the form of short-term debt contracts.
-Lastly, the results also revealed the existence of financial frictions amplifying the negative effects of short-term zombie-lending, with the subgroups of bank-dependent SMEs, and especially those with no access to public debt markets, being most severely affected.
+Regarding employment-growth, the negative spillovers emerge exclusively via the bank-lending channel in the form of again longer-term debt contracts.
+Lastly, the results also reveal the existence of financial frictions amplifying the negative effects of short-term zombie-lending.
 Even though Figures \ref{fig:CUS_FaceVal_Z_v3} and \ref{fig:ZvsZ3} may have conveyed the impression of zombie prevalence not being a defining characteristic of the U.S. economy, the results of this subsection suggest that the performance of certain subgroups of corporations does indeed suffer from the negative spillovers of zombie-lending activities.

-In the next section, we examine whether zombie-lending also has its saying in the evolution of another mechanism, whose demise is said to have contributed to the sluggish productivity-growth over the past decade: business dynamism.
+In the next section, we examine whether zombie-lending also has its saying in the functioning of another mechanism, whose demise is said to have contributed to the sluggish productivity-growth over the past decade: business dynamism.